13 Jun 2023

 Breweries & Bars

 Wedge Brewing Company: A neighborhood brewery with 2 locations in the River Arts District.
 Both locations have distinctive environments.
 Wedge at Wedge Studios has an excellent outdoor gathering area with a covered patio and outdoor picnic tables.
-Wedge at Foundation has a large indoor space, perfect for those less than ideal weather days, and is recognizable for its large graffiti murals.
+Wedge at Foundation has a large indoor space, perfect for those less-than-ideal weather days, and is recognizable for its large graffiti murals.
 Wedge Brewing beers are crafted and served at Wedge locations only.
-Their menus feature high-quality, small batch crafts.
-Both locations are pet-friendly, inside and out.
+Their menus feature high-quality, small-batch crafts.
+Both locations are pet-friendly, inside and out with green spaces.
 Bonus: rotating food truck schedule.

-Wagbar: Ranked #1 in Best of WNC's outdoor places to take your pet and pet friendly bar, this local joint in Weaverville combines a beautiful off-leash dot park with a modern walk-up bar.
+Wagbar: Ranked #1 in Best of WNC's outdoor places to take your pet and pet-friendly bar, this local joint in Weaverville combines a beautiful off-leash dog park with a modern walk-up bar.
 Bring your pup along as you enjoy their selection of gourmet food and beverages both alcoholic and non.
 They have frequent community events, entertainment, fun bar games, and plenty of adorable dogs that will have you never wanting to leave.

 Urban Orchard Cider Company: Named the #1 Best Place to Drink Cider in America, this craft cidery should be on everyone’s list to visit while in Asheville.
 They produce unique, Gluten-free ciders, many of which are seasonal and all made from apples grown in Hendersonville.
 Their two locations, downtown’s South Slope location and the West Asheville location are both pet-friendly.
 If cider isn’t your thing, they also serve wine and local beers (but really you should at least give them a chance to change your mind).

-Undoubtedly there’s plenty of places throughout Asheville to shop and many of those shops also welcome your pets.
-Mast General Store and Battery Park Book Exchange are popular shops in downtown that also welcome four-legged visitors.
+Undoubtedly there are plenty of places throughout Asheville to shop and many of those shops also welcome your pets.
+Mast General Store and Battery Park Book Exchange are popular shops downtown that also welcome four-legged visitors.
 They even keep treats on hand for pets that stop in.
 There are also several places to stop in that are solely for your pooch to enjoy: